Danzig German: Danzig Missingsch

-Typical for Danzig Missingsch is the widespread use of the diminutive -chen, such as was-chen ("what is the matter?")- Danzig German typically deviates in employing grammatical feminine gender for certain words that are masculine in High German, such as die Weiz (der Weizen - "the wheat") and die Taback instead of der Taback ("the tobacco"), and neuter gender for other words that are masculine in High German, such as das Monat, das Leib.
+Typical for Danzig Missingsch is the widespread use of the diminutive -chen, such as was-chen ("what is the matter?") - Danzig German typically deviates in employing grammatical feminine gender for certain words that are masculine in SHG, such as die Weiz (der Weizen - "the wheat") and die Taback instead of der Taback ("the tobacco"), and neuter gender for other words that are masculine in SHG, such as das Monat, das Leib.